terrayuku/fundafrika/README.md

 After making the changes
 Prepare for deployment

+Make sure you run
+`ng build --prod`
+before pushing the code to make sure everything is correct syntax wise

 Add changed files to git `git add .`

 Commit the files `git commit -m 'the-change-you-made'`